ICAS ICAS logo

 How long will the complaints process take?

 The timing will depend on the circumstances of the complaint.
 The Case Officer appointed to consider your complaint must decide whether the issues concerned need to be referred to the Investigation Committee.
-He or she will aim to make this decision within three months of receipt of your complaint.
+They will aim to make this decision within four months of receipt of your complaint.
 Where a complaint is referred to the Investigation Committee and possibly to a Discipline Tribunal, the process can take much longer.
 The Investigation Committee expects complaints to be concluded within 12 months of receipt.

 What is conciliation?